-Welcome to Boston College Physics.
-As a department, we are a community of over 150, including faculty, administrative staff, postdocs, visiting scientists, and graduate and undergraduate students.
-Devoted to our teaching, service and research missions, all of our 19 faculty teach lecture courses and actively involve students in their research.
-Our research program is “decidedly noncomprehensive”, with intentional foci on fundamental and applied condensed matter and nanoscale physics.
-Our campus home is Higgins Hall, at the heart of the BC Chestnut Hill campus at the western edge of Boston, and fully renovated in 2002 with state-of-the-art teaching and research laboratories.
+Welcome to the Boston College Department of Physics.
+We are a community of 150 or so, including faculty, administrative staff, postdocs, visiting scientists, and graduate and undergraduate students.
+Devoted to our teaching, service and research missions, all of our faculty teach lecture courses and actively involve students in their research.
+Our research program is focused on fundamental and applied condensed matter and nanoscale physics.
+Our campus home is Higgins Hall, at the heart of the BC Chestnut Hill campus located on the western edge of Boston, with state-of-the-art teaching and research facilities.

-As an undergraduate physics major, you will be both academically challenged and intellectually nurtured, with small class sizes starting freshman year (the ratio of undergraduate majors to faculty is ~3:1).
-Our undergraduate labs are first-rate and innovative.
-We have an active Society of Physics Students chapter that is encouraged to be creatively engaged in scientific and fun activities.
-It is department policy to offer a “100% guarantee” of a research opportunity to every physics major who seeks one, providing they meet with eligibility requirements.
-We are willing to go to great lengths to honor this commitment.
-These are paid positions, and are available each semester and every summer for those that seek them.
-Please visit the Morrissey College of Arts and Sciences for additional information regarding the Undergraduate Research Fellowship Program.
+As an undergraduate physics major, you will be both academically challenged and intellectually nurtured, with small class sizes; the ratio of undergraduate majors to faculty is about 4:1.
+We have an active Society of Physics Students chapter that is encouraged to be creatively engaged in scientific and entertaining activities.
+It is department policy to offer a research opportunity to every physics major who seeks one, providing they meet the eligibility requirements, and we will work with students to honor this commitment.
+These are paid positions, funded by either faculty grants or Boston College’s Undergraduate Research Fellowship Program, and are available each semester and during the summer.

-Our graduate program is internationally competitive within the condensed matter and materials physics communities, with emphases on: correlated electronic and magnetic systems that include topological insulators, all manner of superconductivity, and (anti)ferromagnetism; light-matter interactions including metamaterials, plasmonics, photovoltaics and nanophotonics; advanced thermal and thermoelectric materials and energy-converting properties; and integrated science endeavors in bio/chemical sensors e.g. for multiplex detection of disease biomarkers.
-We accept about 10 new graduate students per year from around the world, and our graduates go on to highly successful postdocs and academic, national laboratory and industrial careers.
-In addition to our own labs, our faculty and their research groups are frequent users of national facilities such as the National High Magnetic Field Laboratory, Brookhaven National Laboratory, Argonne National Laboratory, Lawrence Berkeley National Laboratory, Los Alamos National Laboratory, and others.
+Our graduate program is internationally competitive within the condensed matter and materials physics communities, with emphases on: correlated electronic and magnetic systems that include topological insulators, all manner of superconductivity and magnetism; light-matter interactions including metamaterials, plasmonics, photovoltaics and nanophotonics; advanced thermal and thermoelectric materials and energy-converting properties; and integrated science endeavors in bio/chemical sensors e.g. for multiplex detection of disease biomarkers.
+We accept about eight new graduate students each year from around the world, and our graduates go on to highly successful postdocs and academic, national laboratory and industrial careers.
+In addition to our own labs, our faculty and their research groups are frequent users of both national and international facilities such as the National High Magnetic Field Laboratory, Brookhaven National Laboratory, Argonne National Laboratory, Lawrence Berkeley National Laboratory, Los Alamos National Laboratory, Rutherford Appleton Laboratories (UK), and others.

-Our research and teaching benefit from outstanding instrumentation infrastructure, including the Boston area’s newest and best-run research fab, the Integrated Sciences Nanofabrication Clean Room, and state-of-the-art STM, NSOM, AFM, SEM, TEM, XRD, HF/LT (including a 46 tesla pulsed field magnet), VUV-FTIR-THz optics and materials preparation facilities.
-Our faculty’s research is funded by the National Science Foundation, the Department of Energy, the National Institutes of Health (National Cancer Institute, National Institute of Allergy and Infectious Diseases, National Institute of General Medical Sciences), the Department of Defense, the Office of Naval Research, the North Atlantic Treaty Organization (NATO), and several private foundations, including the W.M.
-Keck Foundation.
+Our research and teaching benefit from outstanding instrumentation infrastructure, including the Integrated Sciences Nanofabrication Clean Room, and state-of-the-art STM, NSOM, AFM, SEM, TEM, XRD, high magnetic field/low temperature facilities, VUV-FTIR-THz optics and materials preparation facilities.
+Funding for this research has been provided through a variety of government agencies, such as the National Science Foundation, the Department of Energy, the National Institutes of Health, the Department of Defense, the Office of Naval Research, the North Atlantic Treaty Organization (NATO), and several private foundations, including the W.M.
+Keck and Sloan Foundations.

 Our entire enterprise is facilitated by a professional and courteous administrative staff, including essential business support from the Morrissey College Service Center.